annebeaubien/annebeaubien.github.io/Content/about.md

 I am a healthy eating enthusiast and a self-taught home cook.
 I like to experiment with food.
 Sometimes those experiments work out and make it on the website…and sometimes they don’t.
 I spend all of my time thinking about food, grocery shopping, cooking, photographing my creations, and of course - eating.
 I think it is safe to say that I am addicted to food.

 My background and education is in Archaeology.
 I have a B.A. in Anthropology and a M.A. in Maritime Archaeology.
 I spent 6 years excavating throughout Virginia, Washington D.C. and Maryland.
-Now I live in Silicon Valley with my wonderful Norwegian husband and I cook full time.
+Now I live in Silicon Valley with my Norwegian husband, two kids and I cook full time.